Government of Canada Invests in Post-Secondary Infrastructure in Alberta | Government & Administration

 The Government of Canada values the role of post-secondary institutions as they help equip young Canadians with the education and training they need for future careers that will help them join a strong, healthy middle class.
-Today's $34.98-million investment at the Northern Alberta Institute of Technology (NAIT) will do just that by fostering the training needed for the well-paying middle-class jobs of today and tomorrow.
+Today's $20.7-million investment at the Southern Alberta Institute of Technology (SAIT) will do just that by fostering the training needed for the well-paying middle-class jobs of today and tomorrow.

-The funding was announced by the Honourable Amarjeet Sohi, Minister of Infrastructure and Communities, on behalf of the Honourable Navdeep Bains, Minister of Innovation, Science and Economic Development, and by Randy Boissonnault, Parliamentary Secretary to the Minister of Canadian Heritage.
+The funding was announced by the Honourable Kirsty Duncan, Minister of Science, on behalf of the Honourable Navdeep Bains, Minister of Innovation, Science and Economic Development.

 The Government of Canada's aims to make this country a global centre for innovation-one that creates jobs, drives growth across all industries and improves the lives of all Canadians.
 This investment exemplifies that vision in action and will help create the well-paying middle-class jobs of tomorrow.